 "My music palette is tie-dyed with wonderful splats of color from different genre influences," she says.
 "As a kid, when my senses were a sponge, I lapped it all up."

 Raised in the woods of Ohio, Lindsay Latimer grew up in a household well-versed in the performing arts.
-With her mom an art teacher/freelance oil painter and her dad a past musical theater buff, creativity and ingenuity came freely at home.
-"My first time really performing was for ballet.
+With her mom a freelance oil painter and art teacher, and her dad a past musical theater buff and multi-instrumentalist, creativity and ingenuity came freely at home.
+"My first years of performing was actually for ballet.
 I did that first and then fell into voice lessons," she says.
 "I loved the momentum behind each ballet.
 The ingredients of emotion.
 The music."
+From elementary school, Lindsay began reciting poems in regional speech meets, being recommended for creative writing classes in school, and starring in her school musical productions.
 From ages five-fourteen, she attended an assemblage of weekly dance and voice performance classes, with summer enrollments in theater camps at the nationally ranked and internationally acclaimed College-Conservatory of Music at the University of Cincinnati.
-Throughout her high school years, she continued to sharpen her skills, focusing more specifically on musical theater and voice performance.
+Throughout her high school years, she continued to sharpen her skills, focusing more specifically on musical theater and classical voice performance.

-As a teenager, she trained privately for seven years with Cincinnati Music Academy's voice instructor, Paul McCready, who helped her land coveted roles in musical productions, such as Peggy Saywer in 42nd Street, Millie in Thoroughly Modern Millie, and Baker's Wife in Into The Woods, two of which she received nominations for 'Best Female Vocalist In A Musical' through Cincinnati Cappies Awards.
+She trained at Cincinnati Music Academy with voice instructor, Paul McCready, whose seven years of instruction helped her land coveted roles in musical productions.
 In 2009, she was awarded 'Best Female Actress In A Musical' for her role in Sondheim's Into The Woods.
-Her high school summers she filled with multi-week vocal intensives through The Boston Conservatory and DePauw University, songwriting classes through Berklee College of Music, and band tours as the female vocalist for her high school's Electric Jazz Orchestra.
-Receiving scholarships from several different conservatories and music programs across the country, she chose to continue her music aspirations in Nashville at Belmont and Lipscomb Universities, studying voice performance by day and chasing a music career by night.
+Her high school summers were filled with vocal and songwriting intensives at premier music colleges such as The Boston Conservatory and Berklee College of Music, as well as band tours with her high school's Electric Jazz Orchestra, in which she was the female jazz vocalist.
+Receiving interest from different conservatories and music programs across the country, she chose to continue her music aspirations in Nashville at Belmont and Lipscomb Universities, studying voice performance by day and chasing a music career by night.

 "I sat on my roof a lot at night growing up, thinking and dreaming," Lindsay, commenting on the record's context.
 "Strangely enough, that’s where my mind goes when I share these songs.
 On the roof in the dark, I could be honest.
 It felt mysterious, yet accessible—right outside my window.
 I hope this record can provide that for listeners, sparking moments of wonder and mystery, while infusing perseverance.
 I would love for it to be a big blanket they can wrap themselves in."